anshrithik/AR-Guncrafting/README.md

 # AR-Guncrafting
 A Qbus-Based Guncrafting Revamped from the Basic Qbus Crafting.
+_Plug and Play Script !!_

-**You can configure all the location and customise all the items as per you convinence.**
+**You can configure all the location and customise all the items as per you convinence.
+Everthing you need to edit is in the Config.lua**
+**
+Just Start the resource the Server.cfg -- start AR-Guncrafting**

-Add this to your Inventory Script config.lua file -
+**Add this to your Inventory Script config.lua file -**

 ```Config.gunCrafting = {
     ["location"] = {x = 905.83, y = -3230.74, z = -98.29, h = 185.54, r = 1.0},